erikyo/tauri-app-starter/README.md

 - A mysql database to store the data (port 3306).
 - Supertokens as Auth provider (port 3567)
-- Tauri and Vite to build the frontend app (port 3000)
+- Frontend app with Tauri and Vite (port 3000)
-- Fastify to build the rest api (port 3001)
+- Fastify rest api (port 3001)

-## Dependencies
-- Typescript to build the codebase
-- Docker to run the backend server and serve the api

 # Requirements